queryluke/masseffect-5e-data/data/spells/annihilation-field.md

 save or half as much damage on a successful one.
 A creature must also make the saving throw when it enters the field's space for the first time on a turn or ends its turn there.

-Any creature within the sphere is <condition id="primed" sub="necrotic"/>.
+Any creature within the sphere is <me-condition id="primed" sub="necrotic"/>.
 This condition ends immediately if the creature leaves the sphere.

 __At Higher Levels__: When you cast this spell using a spell slot of 5th level, increase the radius by 4m.